Abstract

 questionnaire.
 This is a quick questionnaire that is commonly used to figure out if

 any aspect was not considered by the tests.
-This questionnaire involved 10
+This questionnaire involved 10 statements

-scale from 1 (completely disagree) to 5 (completely agree):
+1 (completely disagree) to 5 (completely agree):

 - I think I would like to use the LdoD Visual